CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal-with-windows-2012R2.md

 ![Properties](../images/adfs_saml_2012_23.png)

 Switch to the **Endpoints** tab and add a **SAML Assertion Consumer** with a **POST** binding and set the URL to <code>https://alias.cloudportal.io/SAMLAuth/Post</code>.
 Once again, this value is case-sensitive.
-Substitute "alias" with your CenturyLink Cloud Control Portal alias.
+Substitute "alias" with your Lumen Cloud Control Portal alias.
 In this example we will use "ccts".
 Click "Ok".

 ![Add Endpoint](../images/adfs_saml_2012_24.png)

 Switch to the **Advanced** tab, change the **Secure Hash Algorithm** to **SHA-1**.
 Click "Ok".

-**4. Configure CenturyLink Cloud account with SAML settings.**
+**4. Configure Lumen Cloud account with SAML settings.**

-Log into the CenturyLink Cloud Control Portal and under **Account** menu, select the **Users** tab.
+Log into the Lumen Cloud Control Portal and under **Account** menu, select the **Users** tab.
 Switch to the **Authentication** sub-section and check the box labeled **SAML Authentication**.
 This opens up a series of configuration settings.

 ![SAML Config](../images/adfs_saml_2012_25.png)

 For the **SSO IdP URL**,set the ADFS service URL.
 This includes the full public domain name of the ADFS server.
-In this example we are using the URL https://clcsamldemo.falconinfosec.com/adfs/ls/  For the **SLO IdP URL** set the URL as indicated in the CenturyLink Cloud Control Portal.
+In this example we are using the URL https://clcsamldemo.falconinfosec.com/adfs/ls/  For the **SLO IdP URL** set the URL as indicated in the Lumen Cloud Control Portal.
 The URL for this test account is https://ccts.cloudportal.io/SAMLAuth/LogoutPost

 ![SAML SSO URL](../images/adfs_saml_2012_26.png)